Clear-text protocols such as

 Ask Yourself Whether

-- Application data needs to be protected against falsifications or leaks when transiting over the network.
+- Application data needs to be protected against tampering or leaks when transiting over the network.

-- Application data transits over a network that is considered untrusted.
+- Application data transits over an untrusted network.

 - Compliance rules require the service to encrypt data in transit.